-The Civil Rights Specialists are responsible for the day-to-day implementation of ADOT's Title VI Implementation Title VI Plan and for ensuring compliance with the provisions of Title VI and other nondiscrimination authorities, including Executives Orders for EJ and LEP.
+The Civil Rights Specialists are responsible for the day-to-day implementation of ADOT's Title VI Program Compliance Plan and for ensuring compliance with the provisions of Title VI and other nondiscrimination authorities, including EO's for EJ and LEP.
 The Civil Rights Specialists' duties include, but will not be limited to the following:

-- 1. Assist in and prepare Title VI Implementation Plans. - 2.
-Coordinate activities related to the effective and efficient implementation of ADOT's Title VI Program. - 3.
-Assist in the development of procedures and processes for preventing discrimination. - 4.
-Addressing and resolving complaints of discrimination promptly under non-FHWA funded programs. - 5.
+- 1. Assist in and prepare the annual Title VI Accomplishment Report. - 2.
+Assist in and prepare the Title VI Title VI Program Compliance Plan. - 3.
+Coordinate activities related to the effective and efficient implementation of ADOT's Title VI Program. - 4.
+Assist in the development of procedures and processes for preventing discrimination and addressing and resolving complaints of discrimination promptly under non-FHWA funded programs. - 5.
 Provide Title VI technical assistance, guidance, and training to ADOT staff, subrecipients, state officials, cities, counties, consultants, contractors, suppliers, universities, colleges, planning agencies, and other recipients of federal funds. - 6.
-Develop procedures for collecting statistical data on race, color, and national origin for participants and beneficiaries of federal funds. - 7.
+Develop procedures for collecting statistical data on race, color, and national origin for participants and beneficiaries of the state highway program. - 7.
 Develop and publish Title VI information for dissemination to the general public and where appropriate ensure that the information is available in languages other than English. - 8.
-Conduct Title VI annual reviews of all appropriate internal program areas, subrecipients, consultants, contractors, and other recipients of ADOT funds. - 9.
-Develop and oversee processes for obtaining public input, particularly in minority and traditionally underserved areas. - 10.
+Conduct Title VI annual reviews of all appropriate internal program areas, subrecipients, consultants, contractors, and other recipients of ADOT funds.

+- 9. Develop and oversee processes for obtaining public input, particularly in minority and traditionally underserved areas. - 10.
 Participate in the identification of Title VI impacts and mitigation measures of proposed projects. - 11.
 Attend ADOT public meetings or hearings. - 12.
-Assist in the review of National Environmental Policy Act (NEPA) documents to identify and address social, economic and environmental effects and impacts. - 13.
-Review contractual procedures for consultants and contractors to ensure equity, consistency and that required Title VI contract provisions are included. - 14.
+Assist in the review of NEPA documents to identify and address social, economic and environmental effects and impacts. - 13.
+Review Title VI Plans for ADOT FHWA subrecipients to include Metropolitan Planning Organizations (MPO's), Councils of Governments (COG's) and Certification Acceptance Agencies (CA's). - 14.
+Review contractual procedures for consultants and contractors to ensure nondiscrimination, consistency and that required Title VI contract provisions are included. - 15.
 Provide Title VI, LEP and EJ technical assistance on ADOT multidisciplinary project teams.